wikimedia/mediawiki-extensions-MobileFrontend/README.md

   ]
 ```

-#### $wgMFMobileFormaterNamespaceBlacklist
+#### $wgMFMobileFormatterNamespaceBlacklist

-Array of namespaces in which the usual transformation of page content for mobile view
+Array of namespaces that blacklists certain namespaces from applying mobile
-doesn't happen, which prevents templates containing only content that doesn't show
-on mobile from rendering as blank.
+transformations to page content.
+This will disable lazy loading images and
+references; special casing and section formatting on the given page.
+MFRemovableClasses will not apply for any blacklisted pages.

 * Type: `Array`
 * Default: